-Defrosting (all-refrigerator models)
+Defrosting (on cycle defrost all-refrigerator models)

 Defrost whenever frost on the inside surfaces of the storage area becomes 1/8" (3 mm) thick.
-Never use a heater of any kind, scraper or sharp metallic instrument to remove frost as it may damage the refrigerator or cooling coils.
-(A punctured cooling coil will cause serious problems and void the warranty.)
+Never use a heater of any kind, scraper or sharp metallic instrument to remove frost as it may damage the refrigerator or cooling coils. ( A punctured cooling coil will cause serious problems and void the warranty.)